 Early Origins of the Longuevile family

 The surname Longuevile was first found in Normandy (French: Normandie), the former Duchy of Normandy.
 The name was "a branch of the house of Giffard, barons of Langueville and Bolbec near Dieppe, Normandy.
 Osberne de Longueville or Bolbec, with William de Bolbec, Robert Malet, and Gilbert de Menill c.
 990, gave the church of Pictariville, Normandy, to religious uses."

 Important Dates for the Longuevile family

 This web page shows only a small excerpt of our Longuevile research.
 Another 286 words (20 lines of text) covering the years 1397, 1464, 1646, 1656, 1746, 1747, 1619 and 1679 are included under the topic Early Longuevile History in all our PDF Extended History products and printed products wherever possible.

 Longuevile Spelling Variations

 The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Longuevile is distinguished by a number of regional variations.
 The many spelling variations of the name include Longeville, Longevilles, Longueville, Longuevilles, Longville, Longvilles, Longevil, Longvils, Longvile, Longviles, Longevil, Longevils, Langueville, Longevile, Longeviles, Languille, Longuevil, Langeville, Longuevils, Longuevile, Longueviles, de Longeville, de Longevilles, de Longueville, de Longuevilles, de Longville, de Longvilles, Loungeville, Loungville, Longeville de and many more.

 Early Notables of the Longuevile family (pre 1700)

 More information is included under the topic Early Longuevile Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Longuevile family to the New World and Oceana
+Migration of the Longuevile family

-and were deported to Louisiana.
+Immigration to New France was slow; therefore, early marriage was desperately encouraged amongst the immigrants.
+The fur trade attracted migrants, both noble and commoner.
+15,000 explorers left Montreal in the late 17th and 18th centuries.
+By 1675, there were 7000 French in Quebec.
+By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
+In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The distinguished family name Longuevile has made significant contributions to the culture, arts, sciences and religion of France and New France.
 Amongst the settlers in North America with this distinguished name Longuevile were P. Languelle who settled in New Orleans in 1821 at the age of 20; another Langeville who settled in New Orleans in 1823; and C. Languille who settled in New York in 1823..

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)